joshclyde/daily-habits/README.md

 ## Backlog

-- think about increasing the size of everything
-- decrease margin top?
 - fun animations
 - change a checked box from filled to an actual checkmark
 - include figma mocks